 The table above gives a quick overview, but a few differences are worth a closer look.

-The most significant change is that the SAT is now exclusively a digital, adaptive test.
-Your child will take it on a computer using the College Board’s Bluebook app.
+The most significant change is that the SAT is now exclusively a digital, module-level adaptive test taken through an application called Bluebook, made by College Board.
+Students use Bluebook to take the digital SAT and digital AP Exams, as well as other College Board exams.
+It’s the app where students practice, complete exam setup, access their admission ticket, and take the exam on test day.
 This format, with its short reading passages, can be helpful for students who have trouble focusing on long texts.

 The ACT offers the flexibility of a paper-and-pencil test, which is a better fit for students who find screens tiring or prefer to work things out in a physical test booklet.